 "Will you be able to do that?" he asked.

 "That depends," I said.
 "Are they going to get mad at me for being in my own front yard?"

 "I don't know," he said.
 "Just do your thing.
 Go to work, come home.
 Don't watch them."
 For the record, that was yet another thing I was already not doing.
 I'm almost surprised nobody told me not to campaign for Donald Trump.

 He agreed with my plan to go to another ward for at least a few weeks, and said I could then let him know if I wanted my records moved permanently.
-He said I need to look forward, because I can't change yesterday, only tomorrow.
-Very true.
-I don't waste too much time wishing I could change my yesterdays.
-I just try to forget most of them ever happened.
+He said I need to look forward, because I can't change yesterday, only tomorrow - a surprisingly useful piece of advice, as I hadn't yet managed to wrap my brain around the fact that this nightmare is my new reality.

 While we waited for Steve to get home, Katie took me back to her place and let me watch part of "National Treasure" as we ate chips and salsa.
 I hadn't seen it in a long time and was surprised at how much I'd forgotten besides the parts engraved on my heart.
 "I've always wondered," I said as Nicholas Cage explained his brilliant plan to steal the Declaration of Independence, "if people actually learn how to commit crimes by watching movies like this."

 "Right?"
 Katie said.
 "Me too.
 This and 'Tower Heist'."

 It was about my normal bedtime when I got to Steve's place, but I stayed up for another hour to talk and watch "The Mandalorian" regardless.
 In the meantime of all this, a few people had reached out from my Facebook post, and I'm not going to pick favorites from the messages I received, but these were my favorite messages I received.